-Demont Report Requirement Compliance C4.5.
-Subdivision - Utility Services C4.6.
-Service and delivery vehicle access in subdivisions N/A N/A Roads and access ways within the subdivision are to be designed and constructed to accommodate access for waste, recycling, service, emergency and delivery vehicles.
+Item Report Requirement Compliance C4.5.
+Subdivision - Utility Services N/A C4.6.
+Service and delivery vehicle access in subdivisions N/A Roads and access ways within the subdivision are to be designed and constructed to accommodate access for waste, recycling, service, emergency and delivery vehicles.
 N/A C4.7.
 Subdivision - Amenity and Design N/A C4.8.
 Subdivision - Landscaping of the Existing and Proposed Public Road Reserve Frontage to Subdivision Lots N/A Part C6 - Design Criteria for Warriewood Valley Release Area C6.1.
 Integrated Water Cycle Management C6.2.
 Natural Environment and Landscaping Principles C6.3.
 Ecologically Sustainable Development, Safety and Social Inclusion C6.4.
-The Road System and Pedestrian and Cyclist Network The Road System sections for the Sector, buffer area or development site, demonstrating that the outcomes within this control will be achieved, must be prepared by a suitably qualified professional and submitted with the application.
-The road plans must comply with the relevant specifications and cross sections in Council's Warriewood Valley Roads Masterplan . professional.
-In order to address the outcomes and controls of this DCP, the Warriewood Valley Roads Masterplan adopts the following road hierarchy: Noted • Sub-arterial Streets -Ponderosa Parade, Macpherson Street, Warriewood Road (east of Macpherson Street) and Garden Street. • Collector Streets -Foley Street, Jubilee Avenue, Orchard Street, Warriewood Road (north of Macpherson Street), Daydream Street and Boondah Road and any new road with traffic volumes 2000 to 5000 vehicles per day. • Local Streets - Fern Creek Road and new roads servicing a maximum of 200 dwellings, located within a Sector, buffer area or development site. • Local Streets - Fern Creek Road and new roads servicing a maximum of 200 dwellings, located within a Sector, buffer area or development site.
-Access Streets -New roads servicing a maximum of 30 dwellings located within a Sector, buffer area or development site.
-Lane ways -New which are not primary
+The Road System and Pedestrian and Cyclist Network The Road System

+A traffic analysis report and road plans and A traffic analysis is presented through the sections for the Sector, buffer area or contents of this report by a suitably qualified development site, demonstrating that the professional. outcomes within this control will be achieved, must be prepared by a suitably qualified Complies professional and submitted with the application.
+The road plans must comply with the relevant specifications and cross sections in Council's .
+Warriewood Valley Roads Masterplan.

+In order to address the outcomes and controls of Noted this DCP, the Warriewood Valley Roads Masterplan adopts the following road hierarchy:

+Sub-arterial Streets -Ponderosa Parade, Macpherson Street, Warriewood Road (east of Macpherson Street) and Garden

+- Street Collector Streets -Foley Street, Jubilee Avenue, Orchard Street, Warriewood Road (north of Macpherson Street), Daydream Street and Boondah Road and any new road with traffic volumes - Local Streets Fern Creek Road and new roads servicing a maximum of 200 dwellings, located within a Sector, buffer area or development site.